- SCHOOL ORGANISATION

 • End of Key Stage 1 and Key Stage 2 SAT tests

 • Year 4 Phonics test

 • Termly teacher assessments for Reading, Writing, Speaking and Listening, Maths and Science and RE

 • Weekly reading records and homework checks.

 • Parents information via reading record books, curriculum forecasts and informal meetings.

 If the school is concerned about your child’s progress, a meeting will be arranged for parents and class teacher (and SENCO where appropriate) to discuss the strengths and needs of your child.
 From this point you will be involved in the identification and planning process of support for your child.
-You will be provided with copies of a Home-School Discussion Form, a Support Plan (where one is put in place) and will be regularly updated on the progress of your child at least once per term.
+You will be provided with copies of a Home-School Discussion Form, a Support Plan (where one is put in place), any completed assessments and will be regularly updated on the progress of your child at least once per term.

 St Monica’s Staff will then work in collaboration with you to ensure the needs of your child are met through a process of assess, plan, do and review.
 As part of this process we will:

 • Assess your child to identify gaps in learning and specific needs – you will be a part of this meeting